mikavilpas/yazi.nvim/COMMUNITY.md

 to learn how to build a neovim plugin.
 I have been very happy to see that many people have found this useful.

+This document lists some ways you can contribute to this project.

 ## Please share your ideas and feedback

 There are many different kinds of people using this.
 I have been programming